megaease/easeprobe/README.md

     success_code:
       - [200,206] # the code >=200 and <= 206
       - [300,308] # the code >=300 and <= 308
+    # Response Checking
+    contain: "success" # if not contain this string, the server is failed.
+    not_contain: "failure" # if contain this string, the server is failed.
     # configuration
     timeout: 10s # default is 30 seconds